vasansr/docker-ubuntu-magento-sample/README.md

 * --link : Link to a running mysql database container
   * mysql-run : this is the name you gave the mysql container when starting it up
   * db : required, this container expects the mysql container to be aliased as 'db'
+* --env :
-* --env : User and password are used to connect, DATABASE is created and initialized with sample data.
+  * User and password are used to connect to the db
+  * DATABASE is created and initialized with sample data.
 * --publish : expose port 80 to the world via the docker proxy

+### TODO

+* Remove 'db' hardcoding.
+We can get this from the docker env variables.